Dan-Tor/JavaScript-Practice/README.md

-# JavaScript-Practice
+# Testing-Dock

-This is just a very simple foray into learning Javascript and some other wev development concepts.
-I'll probably develop it into something more serious once I get a better grasp on the fundementals.
+Originally used for to learn Javascript, this repo is now for testing APIs and other web development concepts.